wcbarnes/scraper/README.md

 Run `npm test` to make sure everything is still working as it should be

-Run `npm run` to scrape the first 2 pages of https://coinmarketcap.com
+Run `npm run scrape` to scrape the first 2 pages of https://coinmarketcap.com

 URI and NUMBER_OF_PAGES are both declared at the top of the file.
 Small changes to the shell in index.js will be required for other websites